bakks/butterfish/README.md

       - Autosuggest will print command completions, press tab to fill them in
       - GPT will be able to see your shell history, so you can ask contextual questions like 'why didnt my last command work?'
-      - Start a command with ! to enter Goal Mode, in which GPT will act as an Agent attempting to accomplish your goal by executing commands, for example '!Run make in this directory and debug any problems'.
+      - Start a command with ! to enter Agent Mode, in which GPT will act as an agent attempting to accomplish your goal by executing commands, for example '!Run make in this directory and debug any problems'.
-      - Start a command with !! to enter Unsafe Goal Mode, in which GPT will execute commands without confirmation.
+      - Start a command with !! to enter Unsafe Agent Mode, in which GPT will execute commands without confirmation.
 USE WITH CAUTION.

     Here are special Butterfish commands: